ashafq/GuitarFx/README.md

 [Teensy](https://www.pjrc.com/store/teensy40.html) and a
 [Pmod2](https://digilent.com/reference/pmod/pmodi2s2/start)!

-# The big idea
+# The Big Idea

-The biggest challenge in music is to have an unique sound that defines yourself.
+The biggest challenge in music is to have an _unique_ sound that defines *you*.
 However, your tone depends on the gears you buy, and you can only get that tone by mixing and matching with whatever is available.
 What if you had a blank canvas to design your sound?
 What would you do with the possibility?
 What if the hardware and software was open-source?

-# What this is
+# The Solution

 GuitarFx is a project that is currently developing a single instrument pedal kit based on [Arduino](https://www.arduino.cc/).
 It currently requires